pods-framework/pods-alternative-cache/readme.txt

 `define( 'PODS_ALT_CACHE_FALLBACK', false ); // Default is true`

 == Changelog ==

+= [2.1.3] March 1st, 2022 =
+* Fixed: Ensure that the podscache file directory is excluded from search engine indexing and deny direct browser access on Apache environments.
+* Fixed: Help resolve potential PHP warnings on certain setups when looking to see if a folder exists and getting files from it.

 = [2.1.2] September 4th, 2021 =
 * Fixed: Now compatible with PHP 8.0+